georgelza/SNMP-Flink-Source-connector/README.md

     As per Cisco => [SNMPv3](https://www.cisco.com/c/en/us/td/docs/ios-xml/ios/snmp/configuration/xe-3se/3850/snmp-xe-3se-3850-book/nm-snmp-snmpv3.pdf)

-2. Need to come up with solution how to handle inbound SNMP Traps.
+3. Need to come up with solution how to handle inbound SNMP Traps.

     Not sure... thinking some form of API end point.

     See: [SNMP-Traps](https://www.logicmonitor.com/blog/snmp-traps)

+4. Code Instrumentation...

+    A project like this does need code instrumentqtion, think Prometheus.

 ### W.R.T. => The SNMP MIB Loader

 As if we did not have enough to do...
 All this data is awesome, but we need to make it usefull, and that means making the various oid values more user friendlu, sensible.
 Thats done by associating the oid values with nice english descriptions.
 This is done using [MIB](https://www.solarwinds.com/resources/it-glossary/mib) data.